qiboteam/qibocal/doc/source/protocols/flux/single.rst

 From this protocol it is possible to extract both the bare and the dressed resonator frequency as well as an estimate for the coupling :math:`g_0`.
+It is suggested to run this protocol only after executing the qubit flux dependence experiment since some of the coefficients required can be computed with that experiment.

 .. image:: resonator_flux.png